Saadiyat Island: Development

 Scale model of Saadiyat Island development.

 The project is being developed by the Abu Dhabi Tourism Authority-held Tourism Development & Investment Company (TDIC).
 The company plans to dispose of development to private investors that will work on their sites in accordance with the master plan as well as other ground rules.
-The plan for Saadiyat island was done by EDAW and continued under AECOM.
+The plan for Saadiyat Island was developed by EDAW and continued under AECOM.

 The Island is located 500 meters off the coast of Abu Dhabi.
 An entire district on the island is devoted to culture and the arts, with exhibitions, permanent collections, productions and performances.

 The primary contractors for the island are Al Jaber for Villa and HILALCO for Road and Infrastructures.

-In developing the island project, the close cooperation model is being followed by TDIC and the government agencies.
-The government-related entity has been working in cooperation with government agencies such as the Department of Transport to create an integrated project, complete with public amenities, in a relatively short period of time.
+In developing the island project, the close cooperation model is being followed by TDIC and the government agencies, such as the Department of Transport to create an integrated project, complete with public amenities.
 Such close cooperation reassures smaller, private developers, who follow the GRE by providing smaller-scale works like shops, entertainment venues or real estate developments, which in turn attract a full-time resident community.

-In May 2009, Gulf Ultra Luxury Faction issued a report accusing the contractors working on Saadiyat Island of violating the rights of workers on the site by charging them fees to obtain their work contracts, paying them less than they were promised, and holding their passports to prevent their resignation or departure.
-The report also called on western partners (including Guggenheim Abu Dhabi, the French Museum Agency, and New York University) to seek contractual assurances that these violations would not continue once construction on facilities for those institutions was underway.
-The alleged violations of the workers' rights would also constitute violations of United Arab Emirates law.
-The activist group Gulf Labor, which has staged protests at the Solomon R. Guggenheim Museum and the Peggy Guggenheim Collection, continues to pressure Western art museums to use ethical labor practices.
-The European Union has sent several delegations to Saadiyat Accommodation Village to meet with representatives from the TDIC.
-According to the TDIC, the EU delegates expressed positive feedback about the quality of life and facilities available at the accommodation village which houses the construction workers of the project.